ncihtan/htan_missing_manual/data_submission/specific_details.md

 Please see [Data Standards](https://data.humantumoratlas.org/standards) for an overview of HTAN Data Levels and Metadata Attributes for each data type.
 The following links provide specific submission details for each data type.

 !!! under development.
-:construction: Currently this page contains additional information regarding Imaging data.
+:construction: Currently this page contains additional information for Imaging data.
 The Data Coordinating Center (DCC) plans to develop additional documents which will be linked from this page at a later time.
 !!!

 Accessory Files